Meeting Times and Location:

 Dr. Dobb's Journal.

-However, the Fall 2012 enrollment for this class will still be limited.
+The Spring 2021 enrollment for this class will be limited.

-Please register early if you plan to take this class in Fall 2012.
+Please register early if you plan to take this class in Spring 2021.
 If the

-class is full and you would like to take the class, please complete this
+class is full and you would like to take the class, please sign up for

 To email the instructional staff, please use the w4118 staff mailing